lucyvost/distorted_diffusion/README.md

 # Datasets

 We use three molecular datasets for evaluation.
-These can be downloaded using the download_datasets.sh script:
+These can be downloaded and processed using the download_datasets.sh script:

 ```sh
 clone git@github.com:lucyvost/distorted_diffusion.git
 bash download_datasets.sh
 ```

-Alternatively, QM9 and GEOM can be downloaded using the EDM repo:
+Alternatively, QM9 and GEOM can be downloaded and processed using the EDM repo:

 QM9: downloaded and processed using [this EDM script](https://github.com/ehoogeboom/e3_diffusion_for_molecules/tree/main/qm9/data/prepare/qm9.py)